×

 Patagonia photo tour in the fall

-• Group size: 10 participants + 2 instructors + 1 local mountain guide.
+• Group size: 12 participants + 2 instructors + local guides

-• Puma tracking photo tour in Chilean Patagonia.
+• Puma photo tour in Chilean Patagonia with professional Puma trackers

-Before you continue reading, it’s important to note that this Patagonia photo tour requires a moderate level of fitness.
-Most days, the shoot will be an easy walk from the parking lot, but over the three camping days, we’ll hike an average of 3 to 4 miles per day with an average elevation gain of 1,500 feet.
+Before you continue reading, it’s important to note that this Patagonia photo tour requires a very good level of fitness.
+During the first part of the trip, in Argentina, we’ll hike an average of 3 to 4 miles per day with an average elevation gain of 1,500 feet.
+Also, we’ll be sleeping in tents for three camping days.

 Photography tour in Patagonia, Argentina, Chile